ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Evaluation

 \section{Evaluation}

 In this section, we present results on analyzing ARSENAL's ability in handling complex NL sentences and different corpora.
-We measure the degree of automation of ARSENAL, it's robustness to noise, and the accuracy of the NLP stage.
+We measure (a) the robustness of ARSENAL to noise, and (b) the accuracy of the NLP stage.